The Common Program of the People's Republic of China 1949-1954

 "For the leadership, however, members of the petty bourgeoisie were identical at the core, that is, each one was a threat to the transition to socialism."
 This thread was dealt with during the Sanfan and Wufan campaigns in 1951 and 1952.
 See Article 18

 There is also a group who do not belong to ‘the people’ and are not a part of the people's democratic dictatorship.
 They have no civil rights and are looked upon as the exploiters of the mass.
 Landowners, GMD members, and bureaucratic capitalist form this group.
 Bureaucratic capitalists are GMD leaders who act as owners of state companies.
 They have mostly confiscated these possessions after the Japanese lost the war.
 In the 1930’s and 40’s, the Japanese had confiscated these firms.
-The bureaucratic capitalists own about two-thirds of all Chinese corporations and about 750.000 employees work in these enterprises.
-The main capitalists are 4 families:
+The bureaucratic capitalists owned about two-thirds of all Chinese corporations and about 750.000 employees work in these enterprises.
+The main capitalists were 4 families:

 Source: Peng (2007).
 Page 135

 The Soong, The Kung family , the brothers Chen and the family of Jiang Jieshi .
-In his "On people's democratic dictatorship", Mao Zedong states that the CCP wants to eliminate these enemies of ‘the people’ and also:

-This statement is in contradiction with the time path Mao Zedong defined in 1940 (see above) A special group should be mentioned, they are so called petty thieves, gamblers, whores, pimps, opium addicts, and vagrants.
+A special group should be mentioned, they were so called petty thieves, gamblers, whores, pimps, opium addicts, and vagrants.
 They were subjected to ‘non-criminal’ reform measures during some period.
 In Shanghai more than five thousand beggars and pickpockets were taken to custody centres in nursery schools and training units in December 1949.
 Many were selected for re-education, but over three thousand were sent to prisons or labour camps.

 The composition of the people also changes dynamically in different historical periods due to differences in political tasks: